-Last Saturday I sat opposite my husband, eating at a table set with candles and linens.
+Last Saturday I sat opposite Dave, eating at a table set with candles and linens.
 We ate asparagus with mozzarella followed by sea fresh monkfish, lemon syllabub and the finest French cheeses.
 Where were we?
 Not in a fancy restaurant, just in our little kitchen enjoying our dinner party in a box from the new and rather exciting Foodelity.

 New to the ‘food delivery service’ market, they offer something a little bit different to the other brands out there – Foodelity focuses on special meals, dinner parties rather than weeknight cooking.
 They source the finest ingredients and come up with menus to suit everyone – from their busy bee menu (designed to be prepped and cooked in under 90 mins) to completely bespoke where you select each course individually.
-A sommelier can advise on wines to suit every course and they even offer a whole range of cheeseboards.
+A sommelier can advise on wines to suit every course and they even offer a whole range of cheese boards.
 Happy days!

 I spoke to founder and Managing Director Simon Granshaw to find out more!